quyvo96/Java-Web/JSTL-ReadMe.md

     <c:catch var ="catchtheException">
     <% int x = 2/0;%>  //sai
     </c:catch>
     <c:if test = "${catchtheException != null}">
     <p>The type of exception is : ${catchtheException} <br />
     There is an exception: ${catchtheException.message}</p>
     </c:if>
 </body>
 ------result: The type of exception is : java.lang.ArithmeticException: / by zero
-               There is an exception: / by zero
+------There is an exception: / by zero